-- name of responsible employees; - implementation period; - marking of the activity as a project or a strategic initiative, modification or release number, if applicable. - Further risk management is based on the procedures described in the internal operational risk management documents.
+- name of responsible employees; - implementation period; - marking of the activity as a project or a strategic initiative, modification or release number, if applicable. - further risk management is based on the procedures described in the internal operational risk management documents.
 A decision to respond to risk is made by a Business Owner based on assessment of the implementation costs for new controls and/or process changes and assessment of resulting benefits.

 After the meetings, a Risk Manager produces Risk Maps and has them agreed by email with the heads of business units.
-A Risk Map is generated from the Self-Assessment template and is determined by a Risk Manager.
-If a self-assessment procedure is completed in absentee format (questionnaires), the Risk Cards from the previous self-assessment are updated and agreed by email with the unit heads.
+A Risk Map is generated from the self-assessment template and is determined by a Risk Manager.

+If the Self-Assessment is completed in absentee format (questionnaires), the Risk Cards from the previous Self-Assessment are updated and agreed by email with the unit heads.